-Awards are granted in the form of unvested restricted share units (known as RSUs).
-Upon vesting, the restricted share units entitle the participant to receive (by way of issuance from treasury and/or transfer) an equivalent number of Common shares.
+Awards are granted in the form of unvested Restricted Share Units (known as RSUs).
+Upon vesting, the Restricted Share Units entitle the participant to receive (by way of transfer from the employee benefit trusts) an equivalent number of Common shares.